Photo by Latino Life via Canva.com

 Photo from iStock.com/feverpitched

-If You Plan to Rent Out Your Home After You PCS
+If You Plan to Rent Your Home After Your PCS

-Why are you planning to rent your home?
+What are the reasons you’re planning to rent your home?
 Is it because it's not a good time to sell in your market, i.e., prices are low and inventory is high?
-Or, are you holding on to the property because you’ll ultimately return, either to retire or for another PCS cycle?
-The answers to these questions create the framework for the improvement plan for your home.
+Or are you holding on to the property because you’ll ultimately return, either to retire or for another PCS cycle?
+The answers to these questions form the framework for your home's improvement plan.

 Home Improvements for a Rental Home